fkivela/TurboCtl/doc/sphinx/_build/html/_sources/index.rst.txt

 TurboCtl
 ========

-HVCtl is a RS-232 controller for a Leybold TURBOVAC i or iX turbovacuum pump.
-It is written in Python and intended for Linux operating systems.
+TurboCtl is a RS-232 controller for a Leybold TURBOVAC i or iX turbovacuum pump.
+It was written in Python and is intended for Linux operating systems.

 .. note::
    TurboCtl is still under development.